SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

     Input and output parameters allow you to exchange data in the workflow of your automation between activities, screens, and scripts.

 1. Go back to your automation, which you have previously created.
+Please select it from the list of artifacts on the left.

     ![Automation](AUTO1N.png)

-2. Click on the canvas and select the **Input/Output** section in **Automation Details**.
+2. Click on the canvas and select the **Input/Output** section in **Automation Details** to the right.

     ![00-05](Step11-InputOutput.png)